How I Buy & Store Bulk Flour for Sourdough Baking

 Cheney Brothers is a food service distributor in Florida, and my husband learned you can buy flour in bulk there.
 I don’t know every type of flour they sell, but I’ve purchased rye flour and unbleached bread flour there for killer prices.

-Update: I’ve since learned they also sell a flour brand called Caputo that is supposedly higher-quality (it’s around $60-$70 per bag instead of King Arthur’s $20-$30).
-I’ll be trying that out next time!
+Update: I’ve since learned they also sell an Italian flour brand called Caputo that is higher-quality (it’s around $60-$70 per bag instead of King Arthur’s $20-$30).
+I tried that out and loved it!

 I realize Cheney Brothers is specific to Florida, but I hope this gives you enough information to do some sleuthing in your area.